joalars/SBDev/README.md

-# JetpackDev
+# SBDev
-My jetpack script for SB-type games.
+A web upload of my SB-type scripts.

 ## Why?
 I have lost these scripts way too many times, it is time to make a more permanent kind of backup.